 The following are just a few of the many things that could go wrong.

-- You might accidentally lie.
-When being questioned by police, every single thing you say will be scrutinized.
+- You might accidentally lie: When being questioned by police, every single thing you say will be scrutinized.
 If you misspeak or accidentally say one name instead of the other, this can cause suspicion.
 Even if you immediately recognize and correct your error, it’s too late.
 The police have already made a note of it.

 Hiring an Attorney

 In a situation like those listed above, a criminal defense attorney can step in to prevent charges from ever being filed.
-At the very least, an attorney can prevent a suspect from saying something incriminating in front of police.
+At the very least, an attorney can prevent a suspect from saying something incriminating in front of the police.